-- There is a revolving period of one year and 10 months, which can potentially alter the credit quality and characteristics of the portfolio. - The cash reserve is amortizing, which results in a potential reduction of credit enhancement when the structure may need it.
-For example, if the pool experiences high prepayments, there may be a risk of adverse selection, so that loans of a lesser credit quality will comprise more of the pool than at closing. - At closing, some of the loans may be up to 30 days in arrears. - The loans pay a fixed rate of interest but the notes pay a floating rate of interest. - BBVA is a deposit-taking institution and all borrowers hold an account at BBVA.
-This gives rise to potential set-off issues if BBVA becomes insolvent. - Collections from the securitized portfolio are collected into the same account as the non-securitized loan collections. - Prepayments on unsecured consumer loans can be high, e.g., if there is a positive change in the borrower's financial situation or if there is increased competition that could lead to a higher number of consumers refinancing their existing loans. - Some of the loans in the preliminary pool are in a payment holiday period (paying interest but no principal).
+- There is a two-year revolving period, which can potentially alter the credit quality and characteristics of the portfolio. - The cash reserve is amortizing, which results in a potential reduction of credit enhancement when the structure may need it.
+For example, if the pool experiences high prepayments, there may be a risk of adverse selection, so that loans of a lesser credit quality will make up more of the pool than at closing. - At closing, some of the loans may be up to 30 days in arrears. - The loans pay a fixed rate of interest but the notes pay a floating rate of interest. - BBVA is a deposit-taking institution and all borrowers hold an account at BBVA.
+This gives rise to potential set-off issues if BBVA becomes insolvent. - Collections from the securitized portfolio are collected into the same account as non-securitized loans. - Prepayments on unsecured consumer loans can be high, e.g., if there is a positive change in the borrower's financial situation or if there is increased competition that could lead to a higher number of consumers refinancing their existing loans.